 - Iodine Tablets: Purification tablets are handy in a pinch, but they aren’t sustainable.
 Once you run out, you’ll no longer to be able to purify water.

-- Water Filtration: The most valuable tool for creating fresh water is a filtration kit.
+- Water Filtration: The most valuable tool for creating fresh water in your outdoor survival gear is a filtration kit.
 Once you have a reliable source of fresh water, you can create a never-ending supply of clean drinking water.

 Survival Skills: Food

 According to the Rule of 3’s, you can survive without food for three weeks.
 Depending on your existing body fat percentage and constitution, that timeline may vary.
 Sooner or later, regardless of your body type, you will expire without the much-needed nutrition your body needs to power daily functions.